Bounds for Permutation Arrays under Kendall Tau Metric: Abstract

 \section{Abstract}

 Permutation arrays under the Kendall-$\tau$ metric have been considered for error-correcting codes.
-Given $n$ and $d\in [1,{n\choose 2}]$, the task is to find a large permutation array of permutations on $n$ symbols with pairwise Kendall-$\tau$ distance at least $d$.
+Given $n$ and $d\in [1..\binom{n}{2}]$, the task is to find a large permutation array of permutations on $n$ symbols with pairwise Kendall-$\tau$ distance at least $d$.
 Let $P(n,d)$ denote the maximum size of any permutation array of permutations on $n$ symbols with pairwise Kendall-$\tau$ distance $d$.
-Using new recursive techniques, new automorphisms, and programs that combine randomness and greedy strategies, we obtain several improved lower bounds for $P(n,d)$.
+New algorithms and several theorems are presented, giving improved lower bounds for $P(n,d)$.
+Also, $(n,m,d)$-arrays are defined, which are permutation arrays on n symbols with Kendall-$\tau$ distance d, with the restriction that symbols {1...(n-m)} appear in increasing order.
+Let $P(n,m,d)$ denote the maximum size of any $(n,m,d)$-array.
+For example, (n,m,d)-arrays are useful for recursively computing lower bounds for $P(n,d)$.
+Lower and upper bounds are given for $P(n.m,d)$.